-Medicare has different parts that cover different things.
-Part A, Part B, Part C and Part D. Together, Part A and Part B are called original Medicare or traditional Medicare.
+Medicare has different parts that cover different things: Medicare Part A, Medicare Part B, Medicare Part C and Medicare Part D. Together, Part A and Part B are called original Medicare or traditional Medicare.
 Medicare Part C (also called Medicare Advantage) and Part D prescription drug coverage.